3 Minimalist Dashboards with Great Style

 Therefore, instead of presenting a vertical “freight train” of graphs and content at your next board meeting, craft a “virtual display of the most important information needed to achieve your objectives; consolidated and arranged on a single screen so the information can be monitored at a glance.”

-This dashboard allows you to instantaneously take your organization’s pulse.
+This dashboard allows you to instantly take your organization’s sales pulse.

-This FiveThirtyEight dashboard is a great example of how you can spice up your blog posts using Plotly’s dashboards.
-Since our dashboards are 100% customizable, you can match your company’s theme very easily.
+This dashboard is a great example of how you can spice up your blog posts using Dash.
+Since Dash apps are 100% customizable, you can match your company’s theme easily.

 Furthermore, your content is:

-1. In One Place: It is reported that web users spend 80% of their time looking at information above the page fold.
+1. All in One Place: It is reported that web users spend 80% of their time looking at information above the page fold.
 That should be incentive enough to produce a compact article and reduce the scrolling that is necessary.
-Plotly embeddable dashboards & presentations can help you accomplish this!

-2. Social Media Gold: Set your data into action and make an animated GIF of your dashboard for Twitter.
+2. Social Media Gold: Bring your data to life and make an animated GIF of your dashboard for Twitter.

-3. Downright Stylish: Plotly graphs and dashboards use D3.js, the gold standard of interactive web graphics.
+3. Downright Stylish: Dash apps use D3.js, the gold standard of interactive web graphics.

-Our final example showcases National Highway Traffic Safety Administration data in both a dashboard and presentation.
-The dashboard “tells you precisely what you need to know in an instant,” following Few’s advice to a t: U.S. road fatalities are decreasing.
-The dashboard spectacularly accomplishes its goal of being a “virtual display of the most important information.”
+Our final example showcases New York State’s natural gas well production data.
+The Dash app follows Few’s advice and “tells you precisely what you need to know in an instant.”
+Where is gas produced, and how much?
+The Dash app spectacularly accomplishes its goal of being a “virtual display of the most important information.”

 If you liked this post, please consider sharing.
-If you’d like to learn how to make these graphs, visit our website or check out our tutorials.
-We have tutorials that show you how to make and embed graphs in your website, blog, or apps.
-To learn more about how companies are using Plotly Enterprise across different industries, see our customer stories.
+If you’d like to learn how to make these Dash apps, visit the Dash Documentation.
+We have tutorials that show you how to build beautiful user interfaces for your analytical code, all in Python.
+To learn more about how companies are using Dash across different industries, keep an eye on our newsroom for case studies and user stories.